herrevilkitten/holiday-in-ten-towns/Session_22.md

 	* Badger hits!
 And misses!
 	* Midnight gets hit and takes some damage but is not poisoned!
 More glacial rebuke!
 * ROUND 2
 	* RJ creates his sunflower!
+It waded into battle and he tried to crossbow from afar.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjMzNzk1NDAsLTkxNTIwOTU1OSwtMT
+eyJoaXN0b3J5IjpbMTY4NDQ0NTkyOSwtOTE1MjA5NTU5LC0xMj
-IyMjMwMTA1LC00MzI3ODI0NjIsNDE0MDAxNTI4LC0yMTE1ODUw
+IyMzAxMDUsLTQzMjc4MjQ2Miw0MTQwMDE1MjgsLTIxMTU4NTAz
-MzkzXX0=
+OTNdfQ==
 -->